gw4-isambard/docs/user-guide/requestaccount.rst

 Request Account
 ===============

+Before requesting an account on Isambard, please read the :ref:`Terms and Conditions of Access <terms>`.

 Account requests for Isambard are managed via the `SAFE for EPSRC Tier2 system <https://www.archer.ac.uk/tier2/>`_.

-NOTE: Isambard Phase 2 is currently available to early-access users only.
-Please do not request an account unless you have been specifically invited to do so.

 Create an account on SAFE
 -------------------------